str-sa1t0/GraphIDS/README.md

 # Self-Supervised Learning of Graph Representations for Network Intrusion Detection

-This repository provides the official code and pretrained models for our paper, accepted at NeurIPS 2025.
+This repository provides the official code for our paper, accepted at NeurIPS 2025.

 ## Overview